NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/clone.md

 #### IsCloned

-Setting "IsCloned" attribute to false would split the clone from it's parent.
+Setting 'IsCloned' attribute to false splits the clone from its parent volume.

 _Required_: No